-Fabric 25
+Fabric 26

-Fabric Status
+Quarantine Status

-The Fabric Status menu displays the status of blocking/quarantine IP addresses.
+The Quarantine Status menu displays the status of blocking/quarantine IP addresses.
 It also lets you manually block/unblock devices.
 Following options are available:

 Refresh Refresh the page to get latest data.
-Block Manually send a blocking request for selected attacker IP addresses in below table.
-Unblock Manually send an unblocking request for selected attack IP addresses in below table.
+Block Manually send a blocking request for the selected attacker IP addresses in the table.
+Unblock Manually send an unblocking request for the selected attack IP addresses in the table.